How To Purchase An Inventory System

-- Constantly receives new inventory
+- Is constantly receiving new inventory

 - Needs to move inventory from one location to another